 There’s no doubt that becoming a victim of identity theft can be traumatic.
 While it’s impossible to eliminate the risk of identity theft completely, you can minimise it by being careful about who and what you trust with your personal information.

 Identities have become one of the most important assets a person can have in today’s world.
 Many people take their identities for granted, but the efforts of identity theft can be devastating.
-The effects can be emotionally, financially and mentally stressful.

 Many victims find it hard to reestablish their reputation after the crime has been committed.
 Fortunately, it is possible to minimise your risk by taking precautions.